avaframe/FlowPy/readme.md

 ![tan_gamma](img/tan_gamma.png)

-The angle delta is the difference between gamma and alpha, so when delta equals zero or gamma equals alpha, the maximum runout distance is reached and the calculation stops.
+The angle delta is the difference between gamma and alpha and can be interpreted as the energy left in the process, so when delta equals zero or gamma equals alpha, the maximum runout distance is reached and the calculation stops.

 ![z_alpha](img/z_alpha.png)

-... energy in the process... z_alpha can be interpreted as dissipation energy
+Z_alpha can be interpreted as dissipation energy.

 ![z_gamma](img/z_gamma.png)

+Z_gamma is the height difference between the starting point and the current calculation step at s.

-Z_gamma can be interpreted as the energy left in the system and Z_delta is again the difference between Z_gamma and Z_alpha, so when Z_delta is lower or equal zero the calculation stops.
+Z_delta is the difference between Z_gamma and Z_alpha, so when Z_delta is lower or equal zero the calculation stops.
+Z_delta can also be interpreted as the energy left in the process.

 ![z_delta](img/z_delta.png)